 Not surprisingly, speech recognition software is a staple of computer devices.
 However, it was not until the introduction of speech recognition software on smartphones that this area truly began to grow.
 It can be said that by 2015, the speech recognition accuracy has greatly improved.

 This aspect does make a significant difference because the quality of voice recognition matters.
 Data shows that in 2015, Google has a word error percentage of only 8%.
 By 2017, this had been brought down to 4.9%.

-All these improvements have contributed to enhance not only the usability of voice to speech recognition tools but also boosted the productivity that one can experience with it.
+All these improvements have contributed to enhance not only the usability of speech recognition tools.
+But, also boosted the productivity that one can experience with it.

 The following are some useful application of speech recognition and how it can boost productivity in and out of the workplace:

 One of the key things that people in administrative roles have to deal with is paperwork.
 Nearly 50% of their workload consists of handling different types of paperwork.
-What is even more interesting to note is that paperwork tends to reduce productivity by 39% with many professionals spending as nearly 3 to 4 hours handling simple paperwork and reports.
+What is even more interesting to note is that paperwork tends to reduce productivity by 39%.
+Additionally, many professionals spend nearly 3 to 4 hours handling simple paperwork and reports.

 With speech recognition, this process can be greatly streamlined and relieve professionals of overload.
 It also frees up time and allows them to accomplish the other tasks, which usually get pushed aside because of the heavy workload.

 For professions where a person must be on the field, it is not always possible to bring a note pad or tackle paperwork while they are out.
 For them, speech recognition software makes it possible to record notes on the fly.
 Moreover, these notes will be ready for printing, editing or refining when they reach the office.